geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 23. If your domain was successfully verified, the **Choose your online services** window will appear (also note at the top of the window that the **Add a domain** and **Verify domain** tasks have a checkmark displayed below them to indicate these tasks are complete).
 In this window, **Exchange** is the only service selected.
 This is sufficient for Adatum, so scroll to the bottom of the window and select **Next**.

 24. In the **Update DNS settings** window, scroll down through the window to see the MX, CNAME, and TXT records for this domain.
-At the bottom of the window is a check box titled **Skip this step.** Select this checkbox, which changes the **Verify** button to a **Skip** button.
+At the bottom of the window is a check box titled **Skip this step.** Select this check box, which changes the **Verify** button to a **Skip** button.
 You have already created the TXT record, and in the following steps you will create additional MX and A records in DNS Manager.
 Therefore, select the **Skip** button.

 25. In the **Update DNS settings** window, select **Finish** to complete the new domain setup.
 This returns you to the **Domains** window.
 Note the **Status** of the new **XXYYZZa.xxxCustomDomainxxx.xxx** domain that you just created.
 This warning message of **Possible service issues** is displayed because additional DNS records may need to be defined for the domain.
 You can ignore this as you will add MX and A records in the remaining steps in this task.